danielgblanco/diaspora-aws/README.md

 * The bucket is kept private, with no public access to files directly from S3.
 * No CORS necessary.

-### Aurora PostgreSQL
+### Aurora MySQL
-This PostgreSQL on Aurora database runs in private subnets.
+This MySQL on Aurora database runs in private subnets.
 It is a serverless database, which reduces cost by only paying for the periods of usage.

 ### ACM Certificate